MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-mip-metadata.md

 `DefinedPrefix_ElementType_GlobalIdentifier_AttributeName`

-When applied to data labeled with Microsoft Information Protection, the result is:
+When applied to data labeled with Microsoft Purview Information Protection, the result is:

 `MSIP_Label_GUID_Enabled = true`